 Many of the benefits of hiring a big agency are the drawbacks for small agencies.
 Due to their small scale, they do not have the same resources and connections a larger agency has.
 This can also reduce the level of assurance a client has because of the lower number of past clients.
 However, for many, the savings in cost and the overall uniqueness of hiring a boutique agency outweigh the drawbacks.

 The biggest draw to hiring a small agency is providing a higher level of personal service.
 Small agencies are dedicated to the relationships built with clients.
 The agile nature of these agencies allows them to be flexible to what the client needs to be successful.
 Due to this connection and level of dedication, small agencies almost serve as an extension of the client’s business.

 Deciding which agency will best suit your own business goals can be very personal.
 The key to finding the best fit for you is in whether an agency is passionate about what you do and will champion your goals through their marketing efforts.

 First is to find which size will serve your goals the best.
 Do you require the resources and reach a larger agency can provide?
 Or do you need to have a more personal and unique touch to your marketing pieces?

 Once you decide on the size, research what the agencies provide.
-Are they focused on what you want to focus on?
-Or are their services aimed to service a different need?
+Do they focus on what you want to focus on?
+Or do their services focus on a different need?